Log in with RealMe

 2. Consider the risk of the procurement, which may influence the approach to take.
 For example, a procurement of $50k may be high risk to your organisation therefore, require more thorough agency requirements development and subsequent thorough response from the provider.
 In this case the dollar value is not the main driver for a secondary procurement.

-3. Gather information from these pages, the Online Panel Directory, and use your own market knowledge and experience and determine which providers to approach.
+3. Gather information from these pages, including the providers page, and use your own market knowledge and experience and determine which providers to approach.

 4. You could use the Consultancy Services Order (CSO) to obtain a quote from more than one panel provider, but make it clear to providers that you are seeking a quote and not concluding a contract.
 We suggest advising the number of providers you are seeking a quote from too.
 Your agency may have its own request for quote or proposal template that you can use for the same purpose.